 Where famils for a similar product are offered, preference is given to accredited operators.
 If you wish to be involved or require more information, please visit the Tourism WA website.

-There are opportunities to promote your tourism product through television and radio by:
+There are opportunities to promote your tourism product through television and radio via:

 - Holiday and lifestyle programs also offer excellent promotional opportunities.

-To learn more about how to maximise media and PR attend the Media and Public Relations workshop.
+To learn more about how to maximise media and PR attend the Promotion & Publicity for Your Tourism Business workshop.